cjoster/psp-artifacts/README.md

     eyJhbGciOiJSUzI1NiIsImtpZCI6InBPYWZoak9WaDhCaVdUN3NaU....

+Help output is available also with `-h` or `help`:

     Usage:
         kubectl getdeployertoken [ -n namespace ]

         -n namespace: Namespace from which to display the deployer token.
         Displays deployer token from current namespace it not specified.

 # kubectl-rotatetokens